 The List & Label .NET component is automatically integrated in Microsoft Visual Studio.
 For other programming environments or in case of a fresh installation of the development environment this can also be done manually.
-The components in form of an assembly are located in the directories "Samples\Microsoft .NET\" as well as "Redistributable Files\" of the List & Label installation.
+The components in form of an assembly are located in the directory "Samples\Microsoft .NET\" of the List & Label installation.
 The integration is done as follows:

 - Menu bar Tools > Choose Toolbox Items...

 - Select tab .NET Framework Components

 - Click button Browse...

-- Select combit.ListLabel26.dll
+- Select combit.ListLabel29.dll